 I’m not a singer, but all parents should sing, read and play music for their kids.
 We did it a lot and enjoyed it tremendously.
 The kid easily learned more melodies and lyrics than I could imagine – a gift we both appreciate.

 Mom used her marathon skills pushing his stroller for hours.
-As she did with Kjell Inge nearly thirty years earlier.
-When the Røkke family moved to her neighbourhood in Molde.
+As she did as a young girl with the kids in her Molde neighbourhood.
 Dad pulled him in a ski sledge.
 As a real Norwegian, Stian should learn to enjoy the outdoor life.

 A new generation.
 So many opportunities.
 His first six months’ bucket list was fuller than my first twelve years’ list.
 He travelled from Havna to Hagen.
 One month old, he joined us at the two-day data communication seminar at Havna hotel in May.
 Took part in the evening boat trip around the beautiful Tjøme archipelago.
 Six months old in September, he flew with us to Düsseldorf where we rented a car to see the Rihne valley.
 Köhln, Köngswinter and Baden Baden.
 Including a visit to Deutsche FernUniversität in Hagen.